amln19/songfindme/README.md

 # 🎵 SongFindMe - Full Stack Audio Recognition System

-**SongFindMe** is a robust audio fingerprinting and recognition application inspired by Shazam.
+**SongFindMe** is a robust audio fingerprinting and recognition application.
 It allows users to identify songs by recording audio via their microphone or uploading files.
 The system uses a custom-built, noise-tolerant fingerprinting algorithm to match audio clips against a database of stored tracks.

 Built with **FastAPI (Python)** for the backend and **React + Vite + Tailwind CSS** for the frontend.